liamcryan/data-handyman/content/post/python-gmail2.md

 I want to go over how to get a Formspree email and then send a response to the sender.
-To search for an email we will be using the imaplib library, and to send, we'll use the smtp library.
+To search for an email we will be using the imaplib library, and to send, we'll use the smtplib library.

 ### Login using imaplib